 Last week the DC Department of Transportation DC Office of Planning released a Streetcar Land Use Study describing the impacts that the proposed DC streetcar network will have for the city.
 Greater Greater Washington accepts the study as proof that the streetcar will be great for DC.
-The report is full of the feel-good economics that [...]
+The report is full of the feel-good [...]

 Among Egypt’s pro-democracy protesters, graffiti has played an important role in the communication, providing a platform for free speech under military rule.
 The Associated Press reports:

 Graffiti has turned into perhaps the most fertile artistic expression of Egypt’s uprising, shifting rapidly to keep up with events.
 Faces of protesters killed or arrested in crackdowns [...]